MeltwaterArchive/storyplayer/v2/modules/ec2/index.md

 where:

-* _env-name_ is the name of your test environment (or 'defaults' to apply to all test environments)
 * _keyPairName_ is the name of the key pair you've defined at EC2 for your virtual machines
 * _sshUsername_ is the name of default user on your EC2 image
 * _sshKeyFile_ is the path to your copy of the private key to use when